Paracetamol Reneval, tablets 500 mg 10 pcs

 Symptoms

 The clinical picture of acute overdose develops within 24 hours after taking paracetamol.
-Gastrointestinal disorders (nausea, vomiting, decreased appetite, feeling of discomfort in the abdomen and (or) abdominal pain), pale skin.
-When administered to adults 7.5 g or more or to children more than 140 mg/kg, cytolysis of hepatocytes with complete and irreversible liver necrosis, development of hepatic failure, metabolic acidosis and encephalopathy occurs, which may lead to coma and death.
-Oral administration of 5 g or more of paracetamol may lead to liver damage in the presence of risk factors (long-term treatment with carbamazepine, phenobarbital, phenytoin, primidone, rifampicin, St. John’s wort or other drugs that are inducers of microsomal liver enzymes; ethanol abuse, glutathione deficiency, digestive disorders, cystic fibrosis, HIV infection, fasting, cachexia).
-In 12-48 hours after paracetamol administration, increased activity of microsomal liver enzymes, lactate dehydrogenase, bilirubin concentration and decreased prothrombin content are noted.
-Clinical symptoms of liver damage appear 2 days after drug overdose and reach their maximum on the 4th-6th day.
-In overdose intoxication is possible, especially in elderly patients, children, patients with liver diseases (caused by chronic alcoholism), in patients with nutritional disorders, as well as in patients taking microsomal liver enzyme inducers, with lightning hepatitis, liver failure, cholestatic hepatitis, cytolytic hepatitis may develop, sometimes with fatal outcome.
-In severe cases of overdose as a result of liver failure may develop encephalopathy (brain dysfunction), cerebral edema, bleeding, hypoglycemia, up to death.
-Acute renal failure with acute tubular necrosis may develop, characterized by pain in the lumbar region, hematuria (blood or red blood cells in the urine), proteinuria (high protein content in the urine), while severe liver damage may be absent.
-There have been cases of abnormal heart rhythm, pancreatitis.
+Gastrointestinal disorders appear (nausea, vomiting, loss of appetite, discomfort in the abdominal cavity and (or) abdominal pain), pallor of the skin.
+When simultaneous administration of 7.5 g or more to adults or more than 140 mg/kg to children, cytolysis of hepatocytes occurs with complete and irreversible liver necrosis, the development of liver failure, metabolic acidosis and encephalopathy, which can lead to coma and death.
+Ingestion of 5 g or more of paracetamol can lead to liver damage in the presence of risk factors (long-term treatment with carbamazepine, phenobarbital, phenytoin, primidone, rifampicin, St. John’s wort or other drugs that are inducers of microsomal liver enzymes; ethanol abuse, glutathione deficiency, digestive disorders, cystic fibrosis, HIV infection, starvation, cachexia).
+12-48 hours after the administration of paracetamol, there is an increase in the activity of microsomal liver enzymes, lactate dehydrogenase, bilirubin concentration and a decrease in prothrombin content.
+Clinical symptoms of liver damage appear 2 days after an overdose of the drug and reach a maximum on days 4-6.
+In case of overdose, intoxication is possible, especially in elderly patients, children, patients with liver diseases (caused by chronic alcoholism), in patients with nutritional disorders, as well as in patients taking inducers of microsomal liver enzymes, and fulminant hepatitis, liver failure, cholestatic hepatitis, cytolytic hepatitis, sometimes with a fatal outcome, may develop.
+In severe cases of overdose, encephalopathy (impaired brain function), cerebral edema, bleeding, hypoglycemia, and even death may develop as a result of liver failure.
+It is possible to develop acute renal failure with acute tubular necrosis, the characteristic signs of which are pain in the lumbar region, hematuria (admixture of blood or red blood cells in the urine), proteinuria (increased protein in the urine), while severe liver damage may be absent.
+There have been cases of heart rhythm disturbances and pancreatitis.

 Treatment

-Symptomatic treatment: In 1 hour after overdose gastric lavage and taking enterosorbents (activated charcoal and others) is recommended.
-In most cases, the activity of microsomal liver enzymes is normalized within 1-2 weeks.
-Liver transplantation may be necessary in very severe cases.
-Administration of acetylcysteine within 24 hours after overdose.
-Maximum protective effect is provided during the first 8 hours after overdose, with time the effectiveness of the antidote decreases sharply.
+Symptomatic treatment: within 1 hour after an overdose, it is recommended to lavage the stomach and take enterosorbents (activated carbon and others).
+In most cases, the activity of microsomal liver enzymes returns to normal within 1-2 weeks.
+In very severe cases, a liver transplant may be required.
+Administration of acetylcysteine within 24 hours of an overdose.
+The maximum protective effect is provided during the first 8 hours after an overdose; over time, the effectiveness of the antidote drops sharply.
 If necessary, acetylcysteine is administered intravenously.
-In the absence of vomiting before the patient is admitted to the hospital, methionine may be administered.
-The need for additional therapeutic measures (further administration of methionine, intravenous administration of acetylcysteine) is determined depending on the concentration of paracetamol in the blood, as well as on the time elapsed after its administration.
-Treatment of patients with severe liver dysfunction 24 hours after paracetamol ingestion should be done in conjunction with specialists from a toxicology center or a specialized department of liver disease.
+In the absence of vomiting, methionine can be used before the patient is admitted to the hospital.
+The need for additional therapeutic measures (further administration of methionine, intravenous administration of acetylcysteine) is determined depending on the concentration of paracetamol in the blood, as well as the time elapsed after its administration.
+Treatment of patients with severe liver dysfunction 24 hours after taking paracetamol should be carried out in conjunction with specialists from a poison control center or specialized liver disease department.

 ---|---|